GeoLiang90/Loc-n-Load/README.md

 ### Background
 Our inspiration for this algorithm came from the telescope problem from the final.
 In the problem, we were asked to be iterate through a matrix in a ladder-like formation.
-We are incorporating the same algorithm, where we serpentine through the matrix, searching for our desired value.
+We are incorporating a similar algorithm, where we serpentine through the matrix, searching for our desired value, except the indices move according to value comparisons instead of always in a zig-zag fashion.

 ### Experiment Methodology
 First, check if the desired value is even possibly within the array.
 This is